2 Corinthians 4:1-18 Comments by Stephen Ricker

 >How is the clear preaching of the word of God linked to our ministry?

-* "setting forth the truth plainly"
+* "by setting forth the truth plainly"

 * "we commend ourselves to every man's conscience"